 Stress can get the better of you when there are too many people trying to get a hold of you at the worst possible time, all the time.
-People might be calling you, connecting with you over social media, communicating via text-messaging or email, etc. The more communication channels you leave open, the more distractions you will have, and the higher levels of stress you will experience.
-For this very reason it’s paramount that when you need to focus and work on the most important things, that you disconnect yourself from communication and media sources.
-You have enough concerns, problems and worries on your plate, without needing to absorb yourself within a world full of other people’s problems.
-It’s of course important not to be ignorant of external events, however, there is certainly an appropriate time and place for everything.
+People might be calling you, connecting with you over social media, communicating via text messaging or email, etc. The more communication channels you leave open, the more distractions you will have, and the higher levels of stress you will experience.
+For this very reason, it’s paramount that when you need to focus and work on the most important things, that you disconnect yourself from communication and media sources.
+You have enough concerns, problems, and worries on your plate, without needing to absorb yourself in a world full of other people’s problems.
+It’s, of course, important not to be ignorant of external events, however, there is certainly an appropriate time and place for everything.
 Looking after your needs first will put you in a better position to assist others.

 Create a Mental Sanctuary

 This is all about removing yourself mentally and emotionally from the source of your stress temporarily and taking the time to sit within the serenity and bliss of your mental sanctuary.